ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 Why is that so?
 In Ruby assignment is dealt with on the language level.
 But on the other hand methods are in the library.
 Keeping these two, the world of variables and the world of objects, strictly apart is an important peculiarity of Ruby.
-If @++@ were introduced the separation might easily be broken.
-That's why there's no @++@
+If `++` were introduced the separation might easily be broken.
+That's why there's no `++`

-Some people don't want to go without the brevity of @++@.
+Some people don't want to go without the brevity of `++`.
 It has been proposed again and again in the mailing list but was always turned down.
-I am also in favor of @++@ but not as much as I can't do without, and I have not felt so much needs of @++@ in Ruby in the first place, so I've kept silent and decided to forget about it.
+I am also in favor of `++` but not as much as I can't do without, and I have not felt so much needs of `++` in Ruby in the first place, so I've kept silent and decided to forget about it.

 ### `defined?`

-@defined?@ is a syntax of a quite different color in Ruby.
+`defined?` is a syntax of a quite different color in Ruby.
 It tells whether an expression value is "defined" or not at runtime.

 ```TODO-lang